toludwig/golden-lemurs/docs/data.md

 Soon we noticed that this is no satisfactory method to get large amounts of training data, so we automated the procedure.

-We used [GHTorrent](http://ghtorrent.org/) to dump a CSV database of size (TODO) containing repositories names.
+We used [GHTorrent](http://ghtorrent.org/) to dump a CSV database of **all (!)**
+Github repositories i.e. **39.7 million**, as of January 2017.
+This CSV contains all the metadata of every activity on Github, including of course the repository names.
+However, we ignore the metadata here, and download only the relevant data later via the API (see below).

+Also we had to clean the repository list from forks that have the same READMEs and contents, in order to not overrepresent vastly forked repositories.

+To filter for informative samples for each category we look only at the repository names.
-Upon this we ran a query for keywords in the names using a parser (TODO).
+Upon this we run a parsing script `repo_search.py` looking for keywords in their names:

 | No. | Category | Keywords           |
 |-----|----------|--------------------|